-Fractionated total-body irradiation, etoposide, and cyclophosphamide plus autografting in Hodgkin's disease and non-Hodgkin's lymphoma
+Fractionated total-body irradiation, etoposide, and cyclophosphamide plus autografting in Hodgkin's disease and non-Hodgkin's lymphoma.

-Horning, SJ; Negrin, RS; Chao, NJ; Long, GD; Hoppe, RT; Blume, KG
+- Horning, SJ; Negrin, RS; Chao, JC; Long, GD; Hoppe, RT; Blume, KG

 Volume / Issue

 - 12 / 12

 Start / End Page

 - United States